 The Bottom Line

-If you’re traveling in the United States, you’re generally going to be fine traveling with hemp-derived CBD product as long as the products you have conform to federal government regulations.
+If you’re traveling in the United States, you’re generally going to be fine traveling with hemp-derived CBD products as long as the products you have conform to federal government regulations.
 Internationally, you’ll want to check out the regulations of the countries you’re visiting, but in general, traveling with CBD internationally is much stricter.
 To learn more about CBD and CBD products, take a look at our FAQ page, read our blog post on the difference between hemp and marijuana, or drop us a line.

 Please note: this article is not intended to provide legal advice.